 2. Fighting is OK if it’s over project details, not personalities.
 Learning how to fight over the project details and not personal issues is a part of the maturation of a team and an organization.
 The vice president of sales over-reacted in departing the firm and the cross-functional warfare created a toxic culture.
 It took a clear decision on the project scope and great project leadership and sponsorship to rein in the issues, replace some of the toxic players and help the organization grow into adulthood.

-3. Decisions are not always best made by majority vote.
+3. Decisions are not always best made by a majority vote.
 The adults had to step up in this case and make the final call on the project scope.
 Groups, while capable of making effective decisions, are also prone to getting it horribly wrong, particularly when emotions are turbocharged and biases are on display.

 Learning how to fight over the project details and not personal issues is a part of the maturation of a team and an organization.